-Layton Cemetery is Blackpool’s victorian cemetery.
+Layton cemetery is Blackpool’s victorian cemetery.
 It was opened in 1873 and is situated on Talbot Road.

-The cemetery is split into 3 main areas, the Christian graves run through the middle, with the Catholic graves running down the right hand side and the non-conformist on the left side as you stand at the main gate on Talbot Road.
-There is a separate Muslim section on the far left side, and situated a short distance along Westcliffe Drive is the Jewish Section.
+The cemetery is split into 3 main areas, the Church of England graves run through the middle, with the Catholic graves running down the right hand side and other graves on the left side as you stand at the main gate on Talbot Road.
+There is also a Muslim section on the far left side of the cemetery and a short distance along Talbot Road is the Jewish Cemetery.

-Please be aware the ground on each section can be uneven and visitors must take care when walking to a grave.
+Please be aware the ground on each section can be uneven so please take care when walking to a grave.

-Buildings in the Cemetery
+Buildings in the cemetery

-The friends group are volunteers who run historical tours of the graves in the cemetery once a month during the summer months and during the heritage week in September.
+The friends group are volunteers who run historical tours of the more famous graves in the cemetery and these are available upon request and during heritage week in September.
 They will also help you locate a grave.

-There is also the Grounds Maintenance building known as the Green Room on the east side of the cemetery.
-This is not open to the Public.
+There is also the grounds maintenance building known as the Green Room on the east side of the cemetery.
+This is not open to the public.

-This is the Church of England Chapel that is Grade Two Listed.
+This is the Church of England Chapel that is Grade Two listed.
 Unfortunately, it is not being used at present.

 Due to Covid 19 the Friends of Layton Cemetery offices are currently closed.
 However, you can contact them on 01253 399982 or by email firstname.lastname@example.org